The Guide to Unifying GRC and Access Governance for Business Efficiency

 Adopting approaches like zero-trust means having a handle on access governance to manage access risk.
 Executives have far more focus on access risk than ever before, and they’re starting to understand the interconnectedness of risks.
 If you manage access risk effectively, you get successful outcomes that mitigate reputational damage and regulatory pain from customers, auditors, and shareholders.

-Move to hybrid environments
+Move to hybrid environments and third party risk management

 Work is now flexible and fluid, particularly as extended enterprises continue, so you rely on organizations outside your business to deliver part of your services or products.
 Because outside third parties access your data and systems, that hybrid environment of the extended enterprise is another big factor in the need to join GRC and access governance.